iainurquhart/global_fields/README.md

 Textarea
 Textarea (RTE)

-Anyt field that stores data outside of the native channel_data table will be incompatible for now.
+Any field that stores data outside of the native channel_data table will be incompatible for now.
 I haven't looked into it much but the main issue will be getting the contents of the field if field data exists.

 That's not to say it isn't possible, it just needs more time than I have now.